rasbt/LLM-workshop-2024/README.md

 | 5    | Loading pretrained weights   | Since pretraining is a long and expensive process, we will now load pretrained weights into our self-implemented architecture.
 Then, we will introduce the LitGPT open-source library, which provides more sophisticated (but still readable) code for training and finetuning LLMs.
 We will learn how to load weights of pretrained LLMs (Llama, Phi, Gemma, Mistral) in LitGPT. | [05_weightloading](05_weightloading) |
 | 6    | Finetuning LLMs              | This section will introduce LLM finetuning techniques, and we will prepare a small dataset for instruction finetuning, which we will then use to finetune an LLM in LitGPT. | [06_finetuning](06_finetuning)       |

-(The code material is loosely based on my [Build a Large Language Model From Scratch](http://mng.bz/orYv) book and also uses the [LitGPT](https://github.com/Lightning-AI/litgpt) library.)
+(The code material is based on my [Build a Large Language Model From Scratch](http://mng.bz/orYv) book and also uses the [LitGPT](https://github.com/Lightning-AI/litgpt) library.)